hallvaaw/awesome-biological-image-analysis/README.md

 - [Fiji](https://github.com/fiji/fiji) - Fiji is a "batteries-included" distribution of ImageJ—a popular, free scientific image processing application.
 - [Flika](https://github.com/flika-org/flika) - An interactive image processing program for biologists written in Python.
 - [Icy](https://github.com/Icy-imaging) - Icy is an open community platform for bioimage informatics, providing software resources to visualize, annotate and quantify bioimaging data.
-- [Ilastik](https://github.com/ilastik/ilastik) - ilastik is a simple, user-friendly tool for interactive image classification, segmentation and analysis.
+- [Ilastik](https://github.com/ilastik/ilastik) - Ilastik is a simple, user-friendly tool for interactive image classification, segmentation and analysis.
 - [ImageJ](https://github.com/imagej/ImageJ) - ImageJ is public domain software for processing and analyzing scientific images.
 - [ImageJ2](https://github.com/imagej/imagej2) - ImageJ2 is a rewrite of ImageJ for multidimensional image data, with a focus on scientific imaging.
 - [ImageJ.JS](https://github.com/imjoy-team/imagej.js) - Image analysis in the browser with ImageJ.
 - [ImagePy](https://github.com/Image-Py/imagepy) - ImagePy is an open source image processing framework written in Python.
 - [MIPLIB](https://github.com/sakoho81/miplib) - A Python software library with a variety of functions for (optical) microscopy image restoration, reconstruction and analysis.
-- [Napari](https://github.com/napari/napari) - napari is a fast, interactive, multi-dimensional image viewer for Python.
+- [Napari](https://github.com/napari/napari) - Napari is a fast, interactive, multi-dimensional image viewer for Python.
 - [Napari-J](https://github.com/MontpellierRessourcesImagerie/napari-J) - A plugin to exchange data with FIJI and to use FIJI image analysis from napari.
 - [OpenCV](https://github.com/opencv/opencv) - OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
-- [PYME](https://github.com/python-microscopy/python-microscopy) - an open-source application suite for light microscopy acquisition, data storage, visualization, and analysis.
+- [PYME](https://github.com/python-microscopy/python-microscopy) - An open-source application suite for light microscopy acquisition, data storage, visualization, and analysis.
-- [Scikit-image](https://github.com/scikit-image/scikit-image) - scikit-image is a collection of algorithms for image processing.
+- [Scikit-image](https://github.com/scikit-image/scikit-image) - Scikit-image is a collection of algorithms for image processing.

 ## Image processing and segmentation